Pearl Rivers

-She took the name from the Pearl River, which was located near her home in Mississippi.
-She did not let traditional norms hold her back from doing what she wished, and most of her newspaper work was pursued against the wishes of her family and society.
+She took her pen name from the Pearl River, which was located near her home in Mississippi.
+She did not let traditional norms hold her back from doing what she wished.
+Most of her newspaper work was pursued against the wishes of her family and society.

 Early life and education

-Eliza Jane Poitevent was born in Gainesville, Hancock, Mississippi, USA, on March 11, 1843 (some sources say 1849).
+Eliza Jane Poitevent was born in Gainesville, Hancock, Mississippi, USA, on March 11, 1843 (as confirmed by several documents, including the 1850 census and the birth records of her sons).
 She was the third child of a prosperous family of five, with a busy father and a sickly mother.
 She is listed on the 1850 U.S. Census as living in Beat 2 of Hancock County, Mississippi, with an age of seven and younger siblings in the household.

 When she was nine years old, she moved to her aunt Jane's house in the vicinity of today's Picayune, Mississippi.
 Her uncle Leonard Kimball managed a plantation, a store, and a toll bridge there.
 She was sent to the Amite Female Seminary in Liberty, Mississippi, graduating in 1859, where she earned (or gave herself) the title of the "wildest girl in school".

 Rivers' first romance was with a young man she had met while at the seminary, but this was suppressed by the headmaster and her uncle.
 During the American Civil War (1861–1865) she may have fallen in love with a soldier, since such a romance was described in a group of poems she wrote in 1866 for the New Orleans Times.